 If you are good at branching, then you can understand the importance of comparing branches before merging.
 Many conflicts can arise if you merge a branch without comparing it first.
 To avoid these conflicts, Git has many handy commands that allow you to preview, compare, and edit the changes.

 By using the git status command, we can easily track any changes that have been made to our branch.
 However, if we want a more detailed explanation of these changes, then the git diff command is exactly what we need.
-This widely used tool allows us to see precisely what has changed between two versions of our code.
+This widely used tool allows us to see precisely what has changed between the two versions of our code.

 Git Diff Between Branches command like below: